MouseDining vs MouseWatcher vs Stakeout: An Honest 2026 Comparison

 What Is MouseWatcher?

 MouseWatcher is a web-based alert service with no app to download.
-You set up an alert on their site, pay by the alert or by the month, and they text and email you when something opens.
+You set up an alert on their site, pay by the alert or by the month, and its published FAQ says it can notify you by text or email when something opens.

 Best for: Someone who needs SMS included from the start, wants no app installation, and prefers paying per alert rather than committing to a monthly plan.